 This baked fish recipe is perhaps the most ingenious use of gluten-free bread that we’ve seen yet.
 It not only harnesses the dry, crumbly texture of many gluten-free breads as a good thing by turning it into crumbs, it also offsets any potential lackluster taste by jumbling the bread crumbs with lemon zest and almonds.
 (Caveat: Not to knock gluten-free bread, as it’s come quite a long way in recent years, but we all know that there are some disappointing loaves out there.
 So when you encounter one, don’t begrudgingly shove it in your mouth and suffer in silence.
 Toss it in the freezer and save it for this.)
 This recipe has been updated.
 Originally published September 3, 2013. –Renee Schettler Rossi

-Baked Fish with Lemon and Bread Crumbs Recipe
+Baked Fish with Bread Crumbs Recipe

 - Quick Glance